darlatan/thgtoa/guide.md

 -   Make sure there are no obvious DNA traces in or on the materials (like hairs).

 -   Consider doing the whole operation outdoor to reduce the risks of residual DNA traces from your environment or you contaminating the materials.
+  - The more people frequent a space, the lower the risk, as your DNA will be obscured by the DNA of other people as they pass through

+- Security cameras can be a risk.
+Try to cover your face.
+Also, gait recognition may be a concern.
+See [Gait Recognition and Other Long-Range Biometrics]

 **Do not in any circumstance use this new VPN account unless instructed or connect to that new VPN account using your known connections.
 This VPN will only be used later in a secure way as we do not trust VPN providers' "no-logging policies".
 This VPN provider should ideally never know your real origin IP (your home/work one for instance).**